jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

 ###2.2 Commit

-In order to do a commit from your local branch to your remote repositry, you have to use the command **push**.
-This command will upload your changes from your current commit.
-The remote repository that you would use is the new remote repository you added in previuos step (**upstream**).
+In order to do a commit and finally push local changes (branch) to your remote repository, you have to use the command **push**.
+This command will upload the commited changes of your current bracnh.
+The remote repository will be the new remote repository you added in previuos step (**upstream**).
 The main steps to perform this opeartion are:

 	git checkout develop
 	git add .